souldern/souldern.github.io/home/site-notes/email.md

   ![sendemail](sendemail.png)

-  Whenever sending email there is a dropdown box next to your **From** address that lets you choose the address to use in the **From** field.
+  Whenever sending email, there is a dropdown box next to your **From** address that lets you choose the address to use in the **From** field.